vcsjones/FiddlerCertGen/README.md

 `VCSJones.FiddlerCertProvider4` and `VCSJones.FidderCertProvider2` use the certificate generation library and actually implements the Fiddler interface for generating certificates.
 This project targets the .NET 4.0 build of Fiddler.
 Use the one appropriate for your version of Fiddler.

 #How do I use it?
-Take the output assemblies `VCSJones.FidderCertGen` and one of the `CertProvider` assemblies and place it in `%HOMEPATH%\Documents\Fidder2\Scripts2` and restart Fiddler.
+Take the output assemblies `VCSJones.FidderCertGen` and one of the `CertProvider` assemblies and place it in `%HOMEPATH%\Documents\Fidder2\Scripts` and restart Fiddler.

 The certificate generation can be configured by navigating to Tools, Fiddler Options, HTTPS, then clicking the blue link to configure the certificate generator.

-Changing the End Entity certificate configures has an immediate result, however and domains where a certificate was previously generated will use the cached certificates.
+Changing the End Entity certificate configures has an immediate result, however any domains where a certificate was previously generated will use the cached certificates.
 Restarting Fiddler clears the certificate cache.

 Changing the Root Certificate configuration requires disabling decryption of HTTPS traffic, selecting "Remove Interception Certificates" and re-enabling decryption of HTTPS traffic.
+Newer versions of Fiddler should use "Reset Certificates" to accomplish this.

 For information about each configuration option, use the built-in help.